techidaily/site-instagram-video-files/source/_posts/updated-in-2024-cover-insta-peaks-iphoneandroid-edition-enhanced-features.md

 ![Adobe Spark Post  Highlight Cover Maker App ](https://images.wondershare.com/filmora/article-images/adobe-spar-design-cover-maker.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tkpBmccvJ_Q?si=J7ellPL1G1l8Axi_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This is a well-known software for everyone who loves design and participates in creative projects.
 As we are constantly in a hurry, Adobe Spark Post allows you to start the creative process on a desktop and continue working on it from your mobile device, without worries about losing any detail.
 Everything is backed up to the Cloud and you can re-edit your Instagram cover as many times as you like, and share it directly from the app to your IG profile.
 This app is packed with professional design tools that will allow you to express visually.
 You can change the background, resize or cut the image, and make sure it fits perfectly in its intended spot.
 Use stunning filters, colors, or stickers to infuse some life into your work.
 Explore all your abilities, just go with the flow in the creative process, and you will see that followers recognize the quality of your profile.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cKRBWf1EDZo?si=CTNd4q450biit4eM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 5\.
 StoryLight - Highlight Cover Maker for Instagram